thisisqubika/react-native-template/README.md

 ### Using scripts from console

-The template allready has scripts to excecute the project calling an especific environment defined into the package.json file.
-Keep in mind that if you are going to create new `envs` you have to define the script to build the project propertly.
+The template already has scripts to execute the project calling a specific environment defined into the package.json file.
+Keep in mind that if you are going to create new `envs` you have to define the script to build the project properly.

+To define which env you want to use, just keep the structure ´yarn [platform]: [environment]´

+    DEV:  ´yarn ios o yarn android´
+    STG: ´yarn ios:staging o yarn android:staging´
+    PROD:  ´yarn ios:prod o yarn android:prod´

+or using npm: ´npm run ios:staging´

 Modify the environment variables files in root folder (`.env.development`, `.env.production` and `.env.staging`)